jordenh/ProjectMidas/README.md

 A wearable interface for the Windows OS, replacing the functionality of a mouse (and optionally keyboard).
 Currently interacts with the Myo armband from Thalmic Labs.

-NOTE: To function properly, the resolution of all connected monitors must be set the same.
-Otherwise, cursor functionality will be unpredictable.

 ## Quick start

 Two quick start options are available: